 National Republican Senatorial Committee Chairman, John Cornyn, R-Texas, told CNN this is, "the appropriate thing to do.
 When you chose not to accept the judgment of the primary voters and run as a write in... it has consequences."

 Another Republican came out of the Senate GOP lunch and told CNN it was clear Murkowski has virtually no support among her colleagues anymore.
 That senator spoke on condition of anonymity, in order to speak freely about a private meeting.

 Allahpundit smells something fishy:

-Agreed: If Murkowski is playing games and leveling threats about potential lame- duck session votes (she's not expected to be in Washington too often before the election), Alaskans deserve to know about it---especially since she's running self-righteous ads crowing about her "principles."
+Agreed: If Murkowski is playing games and leveling threats about potential lame- duck session votes (she's not expected to be in Washington too often before the election), Alaskans deserve to know about it---especially since she's

 If Murkowski somehow let them know that she’d vote Democratic in the lame-duck if they stripped her of Energy seniority — I’m not saying she did, but if — then the caucus should reveal that to the world so that fencesitting Republicans in Alaska know exactly what kind of snake they’re dealing with here.
 It’s amazing to me that they were promising to boot her yesterday and, 24 hours later, suddenly they’ve reversed themselves

 and don’t want to talk about it.
 Spill it.